-Do not connect the cable to or near any part that moves when the engine is cranked.
+Do not connect it to or near any part that moves when the engine is cranked.

-When making the connections, do not lean over the battery or accidentally let the jumper cables or clamps touch anything except the correct battery terminals or the ground.
+When making the connections, to avoid serious injury, do not lean over the battery or accidentally let the jumper cables or clamps touch anything except the correct battery terminals or the ground.